 If a respondent picks “Germany” and “I have never been abroad before”, then it won’t make sense and result in poor data quality.

 Remove the option, “I have never been abroad before”.

 The “Rating Scale” format lets people choose from a range of options.
 The clarity of the range is crucial in order for respondents to provide accurate responses.

 The question asks “how important”, but the scale ranges are from “no” to “yes”.

 Edit the ranges from "Not important” to “Very important".

-The question asks for as many names as possible, but the respondents can enter a maximum number of characters (e.g., 44 characters in English).
+The question asks for as many names as possible, but respondents can enter only a maximum number of characters (e.g., 44 characters in English).

-Change the second sentence to "Please type 2 to 3 names that you can recall".
+Change the second sentence to "Please enter 2 to 3 names that you can recall".